-This is the progression used in the 'STH' (spreading the hand) exercises in this part.
-If the pupil learns to logic of the way the notes cascade from top to bottom, he or she will, by 'playing from the pattern', free a great deal of attention for consciously building facility - the chief reason for playing the exercises.
+If you learn the logic of the way the notes cascade from top to bottom and 'play from the pattern', you will free a great deal of attention for consciously building facility - the chief reason for playing the exercises.

 Here is the first exercise.

 The pattern rises by closing only the lowest gap, so it only rises one note at a time.

 This is already a 'shorthand' or sketch version of the MS. Between the dashed bar lines, the pattern will play up from E, F, G and A, ascending, and down from E, D, C and B, descending.

 The full version is in your workbook.